Caring for the Environment

 At IOIPG, we are committed to developing sustainable townships that conserve urban biodiversity by integrating blue and green features into our developments and surrounding areas.
 This approach fosters a direct connection to nature and promotes healthier, more sustainable lifestyles for our communities.

-Additionally, we conduct Environmental Impact Assessments (EIA) before starting projects that require them and perform ecological studies to evaluate biodiversity risks, as seen at Central Park in IOI Resort City and IOI Industrial Park, Banting.
+Additionally, we conduct Environmental Impact Assessments (EIA) and ecological studies to evaluate biodiversity risks before starting projects that require them, as seen at IOI Industrial Park, Banting.